CRM Reports – 16 Big Hitters For You22 Aug 2022

 - Email to your Client – in addition to sharing information in-house, you can email reports to customers.
-If you want to send them a summary of projects carried out, or helpdesk tickets raised, scheduled or emailed reports is a great way of doing this.
+If you want to send a summary of projects carried out, or helpdesk tickets raised, scheduled reports is a great way of doing this.

 - Show on your Dashboard – if you have a report that you or your team need to see all the time, then you can configure the system to display this in your dashboard.
 You can also select whether to see the whole report, or just the totals, or a graph.

 Sometimes all you are looking for is a quick video to give you a feel for the software you're investigating.
 Well search no further.
 Just click the button, sit back, relax, and watch our quick overview video.watch now

 CRM reports are much more than a static list of information.
 Filtering on dates or status means that as soon as records meet that criteria, they will get added.
 This makes your reports dynamic, active snapshots of your data.